What Do Electromechanical Equipment Assembler Do?

 - Disassemble units to replace parts or to crate them for shipping.

-When polled, Electromechanical Equipment Assemblers say the following skills are most frequently used in their jobs:
+These are the skills Electromechanical Equipment Assemblers say are the most useful in their careers:

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Speaking: Talking to others to convey information effectively.